Go to

 Authoritative source materials tell a relatively benign story about pigments in general.
 It would take a huge amount of pigment to be dangerous.
 Workers when making pigments at one time were harmed when exposed to inhalation over a long period of time.
 The pigment industry immediately ceased production of offending pigments.

-MoCRA is a nail in our coffin, and "they" don't care if it is moral, immoral or hypocritical to destroy our lives by removing all pigments from the market that cannot be removed by laser.
-It is all about seizing opportunities to increase profits: where ever.
-Tattoo is on the radar to buy, and removal is seen as a mind boggling opportunity by authorizing FDA to regulate this customary and usual American practice making tattoos by FDA rule, removable..
+MoCRA is a nail in our coffin, and "they" don't care if it is moral, immoral or hypocritical to destroy our lives by removing pigments from the market that cannot be removed by laser, that we have been using safely for 50 y6ears.
+Tattoo is on the radar to buy, and removal is seen as a mind boggling opportunity by authorizing FDA to regulate this customary and usual American practice.

 Our Synthetic Organic Color Pigments are to be removed from the market so that Lasers can more easily remove all tattoos.

-Laser removal is the problem thst needs addressing.
+Laser removal is the problem that needs addressing.

-300 degree boiling of pigments in the skin by lasers creates toxic substances.
+300 degree boiling of pigments in the skin by lasers creates toxic substances, not the pigments themselves.
 We call on the CDC for a study of those who have had laser removal to prove laser removal is safe before the FDA makes a terrible mistake banning our safe and effective colorants.

 This is not the EU.
-We have Constitutional rights.
+We have Rights, Constitutional rights that are being denied us.
+This is not the UK or the EU.

-Dermatology teaches that we use toxic chemicals as ink, like mercury and make would-be dermatologists memorize the names to dissuade patients from being tattooed, and surprise even now the CDC suddenly goes 180 degrees warning about infections from tattoos even though there is no greater infections of tattoos than anything else (they used to give tattoo a pretty clean slate - - a sudden change without evidence).
+Dermatology teaches that we use toxic chemicals as ink, like mercury and make would-be dermatologists memorize the names of those harmful substances to dissuade patients from being tattooed, and surprise, even now the CDC suddenly goes 180 degrees warning about infections (a lie because there is no such argument: there are no greater numbers of infections that happen after a tattoo. the FDA used to give tattoo a clean slate.)
+I remember distributing several batches of cards printed by the FDA assuring that tattooing i safe.
+What happened?
+A sudden change without evidence.

 Dear Friends,

-The Act will creep to seize every aspect of tattoo from needles as medical devices, to tools, training and licensing, even for purchasing ink.
+The Act will creep to seize every aspect of tattoo from needles as medical devices, to tools, training and licensing, even for purchasing ink and prohibiting small batch ink mxing.
+It does not require ink to be made in special sterile rooms.
 MoCRA 2022 is Pandora's Box ending Tattooing.

 "Products that are intended to alter appearance for more than 24 hours under customary or usual conditions of use and removal by the consumer is not part of such conditions of use."

-Laser removal interests describe tattooists as "people with little or no medical training injecting unknown substances into people."
+Laser removal interests decry tattooists as "people with little or no medical training injecting unknown substances into people.
+New dermatologists are being taught to regard a tattoo as a self-inflicted wound in need of a cure.

 The end of Independent Tattoo Ink Producers.

 MoCRA 2022 will monopolize the tattoo ink market by large scale producers (now going on).
-It is accepted that more stringent oversight is necessary for large commercial ink producers because of the order of magnitude of the tattooed who can be affected by their products.
-There are many independent small batch (400 to 800 oz. per lot) tattoo ink producers who cannot afford the costs to meet new "medical prduct" regulations and would not even be able to obtain the pigments only available by licensing by the FDA.
+It is forseen that more stringent oversight is necessary for commercial ink producers because of the order of magnitude of the tattooed who can be affected by their products.
+There are many independent small batch (400 to 800 oz. per lot) tattoo ink producers who cannot afford the costs to meet current FDA regulations as a cosmetic and would not even be able to obtain the pigments which will only be available by licensing.
 As an aside, how much will it cost to enforce compliance, and then use violence against dissenters?

 Step one in propaganda presents " a truth " that you already know as a truth, such as tattoos can become infected.
 Add disturbing pictures and it sets your emotions that tattoos cause horrors.

 Propaganda Step 2 introduces the lie: tattoo inks possibly contain infectious materials, or the needles, or the artist can give it and the ink may have toxic substances that are a threat to health, carcinogenic, toxic, mutagenic.
-With the pictures you accept the lie.
+With the pictures you are influenced to accept the lie.

-Listen to an interview of very well respected EU Dermatologist, Christa de Cupyer (deC) (30 years of Permanent Cosmetics) Board Member of ESTP who is singled out and credited with inspiring the makeover of tattoo inks by her book Dermatologic Complications with Body Art talking about "the dangers of Tattoos".
+Listen to an interview of very well respected EU Dermatologist, Christa de Cupyer (deC) (30 years of Permanent Cosmetics) Board Member of ESTP who is singled out and credited with inspiring the makeover of tattoo inks by her book Dermatologic Complications with Body Art in which she is interviewed: "the dangers of Tattoos".
+The title proves the subtrafuge

 I have my comments indicated by [ww.]